Navee-nTA/Case_study/README.md

-# Sales price prediction

-Use regression to predict price of electronic devices

-Tip: If you don't have markdown viewer like atom, you can render this on chrome by following [this link](https://imagecomputing.net/damien.rohmer/teaching/general/markdown_viewer/index.html).

 # Pre-requisites

 * Ensure you have `Miniconda` installed and can be run from your shell.
 If not, download the installer for your platform here: https://docs.conda.io/en/latest/miniconda.html